SUPPORT AVAILABLE DURING STUDIES

 When should you see your Adviser of Studies

 - In first year, your first scheduled meeting will be with a Senior Adviser of Studies, during Fresher's Week.
 Details about the time and place of your meeting will be sent to you by email before you start at the University.
 Check both your student email and your personal email regularly.
-Many first year students will have enrolment questions dealt with directly by an experienced member of the Advising & Student Support Team, before coming to University and so they are fully enrolled when they arrive.
+Many first year students will have enrolment questions dealt with directly by an experienced member of the Curriculum Guidance and Support Team, before coming to University and so they are fully enrolled when they arrive.

 - Before the beginning of each subsequent academic session, after Year 1, when you confirm your course choices on MyCampus, the Advising & Student Support Team will check these are suitable, and may ask you to make an appointment to see a Senior Adviser of Studies to discuss your choices in more detail.